 Agile in Software Testing

 *Please Note: Completing the registration form will result in the generation of an invoice.
 Payment is expected within 30 days of course completion.
-Cancellation less than two weeks prior to the class start date will result in a cancellation fee equal to 50% of the registration cost.
-No Exceptions.

-$1300/Person (Other Cities)Software testing in the "waterfall" systems development life cycle (SDLC) environment has largely been a matter of the software developers "tossing the code over the wall" to the testers when they are finished writing it.
+All trainings are NONREFUNDABLE within 14 days of the training's 1st day.
+Additionally, attendees who wish to cancel within the 14 day nonrefundable period will have to pay the entire amount due.
+No Exceptions.Software testing in the "waterfall" systems development life cycle (SDLC) environment has largely been a matter of the software developers "tossing the code over the wall" to the testers when they are finished writing it.
 How much "unit testing" the developers did while writing the code is always a question.
 Testing the code is then up to the professional testers, often with limited resources in time and personnel.
 Whether testing the code is restricted to functional testing or includes performance testing, security testing, and internationalization testing, is a question for the particular organization working on the particular application.
 Another issue is if a defect is found in the code, communication between the developers and the testers is often strained.
 Finally, in more advanced organizations, testing includes reviewing requirements, systems analysis artifacts, and system design artifacts, but the level of involvement of the professional testers in these activities varies widely.

 In contrast, software testing in the agile software development environment is a very different matter.
 Testers are full-fledged members of the agile team from the start and are as responsible for the success of the project as the developers are, according to the Agile Manifesto.
 Testers work directly with developers, business owner representatives, and other specialty members of the agile team.
 Given the adaptive nature of the agile approach, testers are of necessity involved with all aspects of project development beginning with the initial set of requirements.